kzw/stalk/README.md

 ## security control in FUSE

 The underlying FUSE system has security controls that can confuse the first time user.
-For example, let say a user has a non-fuse folder and its contents with permission that allows other users read access.
+For example, consider a folder and its contents with permission that allows other users read access.
 If the user mounts a fuse folder with the same mounted permission, other users (not even root) may not have any read access unless it is mounted with `allow_other` option for root